CodeScop/Oge-Mai-Field-Guide/allresources.md

     - 3PC Battles: Bruja (900 words for 1), Lombri (1500 words and 1 Wood Spear for 1-2), Yasri (1250 words for 1)
     - ShrineMar Battles: Balatrix (630 words for 1-2), Osemar (1000 words for 0-3)
     - Post-DFO Ruins Battles: Spirit Griffe (480 words for 1)
+  - WATER:
-  - WATER: Riza Battles: Jaihri (485 words for 0-1, usually 1)
+    - Riza Battles: Jaihri (485 words for 0-1, usually 1)
+    - SacredS Battles: Kuldoro (100 words for 0-1, 1 with +20 Luck)
 - **Other sources:** Buy
   - FOREST: GL Battles: Gobkey (400 words for 0-1)
   - DESERT